 In December 2014, Mr. Nachlinger formed Previte & Nachlinger, P.C.
 (Now NJ Divorce Solutions), with fellow attorney, and former adversary, Christina Previte, Esq.
 Mr. Nachlinger continues to devote his practice to all areas of divorce and family law, with a special emphasis on complex divorce and LGBT law.

 Mr. Nachlinger is extremely active in the New Jersey State Bar Association, where he is a member of the Board of Trustees.
-He is also a past Chair of the LGBT Rights Section, as well as a Editor-in-Chief of that Section’s newsletter for a number of years.
-Mr. Nachlinger is a member of the Family Law Section, CLE Advisory Committee, Meeting Arrangements and Planning Committee, Finance and Operations Committee, and Young Lawyer’s Division.
+He is also a past Chair of the LGBT Rights Section, as well as a past Editor-in-Chief of that Section’s newsletter.
+Mr. Nachlinger is a member of the Family Law Section, CLE Advisory Committee, Meeting Arrangements and Planning Committee, and Finance and Operations Committee.

 Mr. Nachlinger is also a member of the American Bar Association, LGBT National Bar Association-Family Law Institute, Middlesex County Bar Association, and Monmouth County Bar Association.
 Mr. Nachlinger regularly lectures and writes scholarly articles.
-Since 2011, he has moderated the annual LGBT Update, which is an all-day seminar on all areas of LGBT law attended by more than 100 attorneys and judges.
+From 2011 to 2015, he moderated the annual LGBT Update, which was an all-day seminar on all areas of LGBT law attended by more than 100 attorneys and judges each year.
 He also lectured on civil rights at the Middlesex County Bar Association dinner in February 2013.
 Mr. Nachlinger wrote “QDRO Pitfalls” in the December 2011 edition of the New Jersey Family Lawyer.
 He is also the coauthor of “Adventures in Equitable Distribution: Division of Assets and Liabilities in Long-Term LGBT Relationships” in the June 2013 addition of the New Jersey Lawyer Magazine.

 Mr. Nachlinger is licensed to practice in the Supreme Court of the United States, the State of New Jersey, and the State of New York.